usafa-astro-201/2024-spring/33 PROJECT RV propagation/README.md

 ## additional requirements

 No specific functions are required.
 However, any m files that you create must be documented.
-You may also want to create script file to produce the required plot.
+You may also want to create a script file to produce the required plot.

-You must use constants from wgs84data.m
+You must use constants from `wgs84data.m`

 Your program inputs are from the file `RV2.dat`.
 Units are km, km/s, s.
 The format for each line is: